 Snowdon | North Wales

 On a short Spring road-trip around North Wales with our Angloville friends, we hiked the toughest path up Snowdon.
 Supposedly the perfect hiking season, Spring actually resulted in us being unable to see through mist and getting caught in a rain shower strong enough to soak us through to the skin.
-Fortunately, to us, the misty mountain tops seemed just like a scene from Lord of the Rings.
+The misty mountain tops seemed just like a scene from Lord of the Rings.
 Being the ridiculous intrepid explorers that we are, we went off-path on the route back and ended up on a scree slope.
 Whilst our friend, Ed, an excellent hill runner, bolted down to the lake at the bottom in a couple of seconds, the rest of us were left scrambling for an hour.

-Teapot Mountain, Taiwan
+Teapot Mountain | Taiwan

-River Yar, Isle of Wight, England
+River Yar | Isle of Wight, England

 Mt.
 Kościelec | Poland